2 Peter

 1. 1Peter greets his readers and declares that God's divine power has provided everything needed for life and godliness, calls them to cultivate a chain of Christian virtues that confirm their calling and election, testifies to Christ's majesty as an eyewitness of the transfiguration, and affirms that the prophetic word is sure because Scripture originated not from human will but from the Holy Spirit.

-2. 2Peter warns against false teachers who introduce destructive heresies and exploit believers with greed and sensuality, illustrates God's ability to judge the wicked and rescue the righteous through the examples of fallen angels, Noah's flood, and Sodom and Gomorrah, and provides a scathing portrait of these teachers as enslaved to corruption and worse off than if they had never known the way of righteousness.
+2. 2Peter warns against false teachers who introduce destructive heresies and exploit believers with greed and sensuality, illustrates God's ability to judge the wicked and rescue the righteous through the examples of fallen angels, Noah's flood, and Sodom and Gomorrah, and presents these teachers as enslaved to corruption and worse off than if they had never known the way of righteousness.

 3. 3Peter addresses scoffers who deny Christ's return by pointing to God's patient purposes and the certainty that the Day of the Lord will come with the dissolution of the present heavens and earth by fire, commends Paul's letters as Scripture, and closes with a call to grow in grace and knowledge while awaiting the new heavens and new earth where righteousness dwells.